 Wine can make a good gift for a newly married couple as a housewarming gift, the hostess of a dinner party, or your boss.
-However, if you don’t know much about wine, picking one out can daunting.
+However, if you don’t know much about wine, picking one out can be pretty daunting.
 It’s important to think about the person and the occasion, as well as how you’ll present the wine.

 StepsPart 1Part 1 of 3:Picking Out a Bottle